 When the impact is regarded as significant and the response is deemed inadequate, the outcome shall be considered a ‘follow-up’.
 In such cases, the market surveilance authority shall contact the manufacturer to inform them of the outcome of the test, the characteristics of the vehicle and the nature of the tests performed.

 The manufacturer may propose further conditioning to allow additional time for the vehicle to respond to the attack, or repeated tests on similar vehicles.
 Following the further conditioning or repeated tests, the response of the vehicle shall be evaluated.
-If the vehicle response is still deemed inadequate by the market surveillance authority, the outcome shall be confirmed as a ‘follow-up’.
+If the vehicle response is still deemed inadequate by the Contracting Party authority, the outcome shall be confirmed as a ‘follow-up’.
 If the response of the vehicle is deemed adequate, the outcome shall be considered a ‘pass’.

 3.3.4.
 Follow-up activities